Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 ### Role of the 4th actuator

 In my current understanding, the 4th actuator (if the passive 4th axis is counted, it is axis 5), is meant to rotate a gripper or other endpoint tool.
 I. e., it is not meant to be used for positioning.
-The first three actuators are sufficient for positioning: axis 1 for the angle of a polar, axis 2 and 3 to define the radius and Z height:
+The first three actuators are sufficient for positioning: axis 1 for the angle of a circle, axis 2 and 3 to define the distance from axis 1 and Z height:

 ![4axis_actuatorroles.png](/manual/configuration/4axis_actuatorroles.png)